 Parsley root is popular in Central European cuisines.
 In Germany, Parsley root is included among herbs and vegetables known as suppengrun or soup greens that are combined with chicken or beef and cooked for soups or sauces.

 Parsley root first appeared in a Dutch cookbook written in the second half of the 15th century, and translated by Constant Antoine Serrure of Belgium in 1892.
 In the manuscript, Parsley root appears as the main ingredient in one recipe for vegetable stew.
 Parsley root also appeared in a cookbook in Hamburg, Germany in the 16th century.
 Since that time, the root was more common in recipes throughout Russia, Poland, and Germany.
 Though cultivated varieties are grown throughout the Northern Hemisphere in both the New and Old World, Parsley root remains commercially relevant as a culinary crop primarily in Central and Eastern Europe.
 The tuber can be found in markets catering to predominantly Polish, Jewish and German populations.

 Recipes that include Parsley Root.
 One is easiest, three is harder.

-People have shared Parsley Root using the Specialty Produce app for iPhone and Android.
+Someone shared Parsley Root using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.